mager/magerdotco/src/pages/drafts/2021-12-31-best-podcasts-of-2021.md

 title: "DRAFT: Best Podcasts of 2021"
 pubDate: "2021-12-31"
 tags: ["Podcasts"]
-summary: "A collection of my favorite podcasts from the past year."
+description: "A collection of my favorite podcasts from the past year."
 ---

 _This post is a work in progress.
 I'll finish it soon._